 Your trip begins at our Little Sand Bay Base Camp.
 Your family will learn how to set up camp, go over safety issues, and begin to explore this area full of beautiful hemlock and cedar trees.
-Your guide will provide an orientation to sea kayaking and our 24-foot Voyageur canoes.
+Your guide will provide an orientation to sea kayaking and our 24-foot North canoes.
 After dinner you'll make s'mores around the campfire.

 Enjoy a hot cup of coffee or cocoa with breakfast, then set out for another day of adventure.
 Options include paddling out to explore the skeleton of the famous Fedora shipwreck near Buffalo Bay or paddling through the wetlands of Bark Bay Slough.
-WI staff will lead structured activities for the children throughout the day and evening.
+Wilderness Inquiry staff will lead structured activities for the children throughout the day and evening.

 After breakfast, we might paddle or hike to the Mawikwe Bay sea caves.
 As you eat your lunch on a sandy beach, feel the joy of this magical place.
 After lunch go on a beautiful hike to a nearby waterfall.
 Spend the evening back at Base Camp around the fire playing games and listening to stories.